knaku/Ansible-Cuckoo/README.md

 ## Installation

-This installation process has been success tested against a fresh install of _Ubuntu 16.04 Desktop (amd64) and Ubuntu 17.10 Minimal (amd64)_ with the following package options:
+This installation process has been success tested against a fresh install of _Ubuntu 16.04 Desktop (amd64), Ubuntu 17.10 Minimal (amd64) and Ubuntu 18.04 Desktop (amd64)_ with the following package options:

 - openssh-server

 Also, ensure a **cuckoo1.[ova/ovf]** file in your ADMIN - detailed below - home folder.
+For VMware you as of now need to place the vmware folder with the VM in its own folder manually at root of the user cuckoo's home directory, will be handled automatically at a later point.

 After the base OS install a dist-upgrade was conducted: